cta-sst-1m/digicampipe/README.md

     pytest

-Some tests depend on astrometry.net (see below) and take long, so by default you might want to skip them If you want to execute all tests, please do:
+Some tests depend on astrometry.net (see below) and take long, so by default you might want to skip them.
+If you want to execute all tests, please do:

     pytest -c all_tests.ini